OCHA-DAP/pa-anticipatory-action/analyses/mdg/mdg_plague_exploration.md

 We can see that the cumsum in 2017 was significantly higher.
 In week 37 it was higher than we ever saw before, with 43 cases.

-Based on this simple analysis, using a threshold of at least 30 or 40 cases during 3 weeks might serve as a good trigger.
+Based on this simple analysis, using a threshold of at least 30 or 40 cases during 3 weeks might serve as a good trigger, or even 35.
 Where exactly the cap should be, is something that should be discussed with the wider team as it is a trade-off between detection and the risk of false alarms.
+These triggers would have also been triggered 2012 - 2014, but would have only triggered in 2017 from 2015 onward.
+It may be that the nature of the disease has

 When using this method, the trigger would be reached in week 37 in 2017